PSU-MCECS-SAFE/SAFE/readme.md

 3. Run `npm run psu_deploy`

    - **Option 1** in the menu will run automatically run if the script detects that it is missing `safeConfig.json`
      - This option will install all necessary packages for SAFE, setup, and generate files to make database connections.
-More details please refer to [issue#27](https://github.com/PSU-MCECS-SAFE/SAFE/issues/27#issue-1697069201)
    - Fill out the database login information and receiver email address.
    - **Option 7** will only successfully and fully execute if it is on the VM `feedback.cs.pdx.edu`, otherwise an error pops up alerting the user of this fact.
-   - Read the SAFE technical documentation for more information regarding the script.
+   - Read the [SAFE technical documentation](https://docs.google.com/document/d/1MdtnJYj4y3OirrlEhxFQHG48TJet-ErY3psOXECbdkA/edit?usp=sharing) for more information regarding the script.

 4. Run `node JSoutFile/safeMessageDB/server.js`